Before you read further

 Collegiate Poster Sessions

 We encourage our Collegiate Student Members to submit proposals for posters to be presented in the exhibit hall on Monday, June 8, during morning break and lunch.
 We invite proposals that reflect innovation and cutting-edge content, stimulate and provoke audience discussion, include multimedia approaches to enhance learning, and explore pedagogical and performance issues important to all levels.
 Deadline: April 20

 Volunteers are needed to serve as presiders and doorkeepers.

 - Presiders act as session hosts, introduce presenters, and manage the clock

 - Doorkeepers greet attendees, make sure they are registered, and take attendance.

-Volunteer signup will be available in early 2020.
+Volunteer signup will be available here soon.